 What you put on your body during pregnancy is equally as important as what you put in it, but why?
 There are a number of reasons why pregnant people need to rethink their skincare choices.

-While you might think these changes need to be made due to changes in your skin caused by pregnancy, the real reason is that some skincare ingredients - included in both over-the-counter and prescription products - aren't 100 per cent safe for your unborn baby.
+While you might think these changes need to be made due to changes in your skin caused by pregnancy, the real reason is that some skincare ingredients — included in both over-the-counter and medical products — aren't 100 per cent safe for your unborn baby.

 Before you go emptying your bathroom cupboards of all your favourite skincare products, let's talk about the ingredients that are safe and which aren't when it comes to pregnancy skincare.